 Preventing Unscheduled Mold Stops

-by Steve Johnson, operations manager
+by Steve Johnson, president

 Every molder’s goal is the same: to efficiently produce quality parts on time, regardless of the type of product molded.
 “Efficiently” was added to this mantra after the crash of 2007.
 In talking with thousands of employees from hundreds of molding companies all over the globe, one thing is certain – Unscheduled Mold Stops are the single most prevalent and costly reason for not achieving that goal.

 It has been proven and written about time and again by maintenance managers, economists and financial administrators of manufacturing companies: Unscheduled Mold Stops cost companies five times as much to correct as Scheduled Stops.

 Why are they so expensive to deal with?
 Consider all that happens when a press door is opened mid-run or when the press “red lights” and stops.

 Press is stopped (door opened, red light, power failure):

 1. Data about the stop date, stop time, who stopped it, etc., must be entered (usually manually) in the log book or noted in the work order system.